wlemkows/nvml/libpmemblk/master/libpmemblk.3.md

 * PMEMblkpool **\*pmemblk_create**(const char \*path, size_t bsize, size_t poolsize, mode_t mode);

   The **pmemblk_create**() function creates a block memory pool with the given total *poolsize* divided up into as many elements of size *bsize* as will fit in the pool.
 Since the transactional nature of a block memory pool requires some space overhead in the memory pool, the resulting number of available blocks is less than *poolsize / bsize*, and is made available to the caller via the **pmemblk_nblock**() function described below.
 Given the specifics of the implementation, the number of available blocks for the user cannot be less than 256.
 This translates to at least 512 internal blocks. *path* specifies the name of the memory pool file to be created. *mode* specifies the permissions to use when creating the file as described by **creat**(2).
 The memory pool file is fully allocated to the size *poolsize* using **posix_fallocate**(3).
 The caller may choose to take responsibility for creating the memory pool file by creating it before calling **pmemblk_create**() and then specifying *poolsize* as zero.
 In this case **pmemblk_create**() will take the pool size from the size of the existing file and will verify that the file appears to be empty by searching for any non-zero data in the pool header at the beginning of the file.
-The minimum file size allowed by the library for a block pool is defined in **&lt;libpmemblk.h&gt;** as **PMEMBLK_MIN_POOL**. *bsize* can be any non-zero value, however **libpmemblk** will silently round up the given size to **PMEMBLK_MIN_BLK**, as defined in **<libpmemblk.h>**.
+The minimum file size allowed by the library for a block pool is defined in **<libpmemblk.h>** as **PMEMBLK_MIN_POOL**. *bsize* can be any non-zero value, however **libpmemblk** will silently round up the given size to **PMEMBLK_MIN_BLK**, as defined in **<libpmemblk.h>**.

 Depending on the configuration of the system, the available space of non-volatile memory space may be divided into multiple memory devices.
 In such case, the maximum size of the pmemblk memory pool could be limited by the capacity of a single memory device.
 The **libpmemblk** allows building persistent memory resident array spanning multiple memory devices by creation of persistent memory pools consisting of multiple files, where each part of such a *pool set* may be stored on different pmem-aware filesystem.